mt-edwards/interpret/interpret.md

 Interpretation
 ========================================================

 Since ML models are **functions** that map features to targets, interpretation can be framed as understanding functions.
 Linear functions require a couple of numbers to describe (i.e. intercept, slope).
-Linear regression models are termed as interpretable (white box) models.
+Linear regression models are termed interpretable (white box) models.

 ***